 How can one manage the full big picture and can still zoom into aspects in Vithanco?
-Or to ask metaphorical: How can one see the forest/woods and the trees?
+Or to ask metaphorically: How can one see the forest/woods and the trees?
 This post provides some answers.

 Cluster and Cluster Folding

 The above diagram has 3 clusters, each one drawn around the different node types.
-However, if you fold each cluster (and ensure that you use a strict graph) then you get something similar to the below.
-The nodes within each cluster are “hidden” away, but can easily retrieved by a mouse click (use the folding map symbol button).
+However, if you fold each cluster (and ensure that you use a strict graph) then you get something similar to the one below.
+The nodes within each cluster are "hidden" away, but can easily be retrieved by a mouse click (use the folding map symbol button).

-So, first way to keep the overview: create folders and hide some areas that you currently don’t need.
+So, the first way to keep the overview: create folders and hide some areas that you currently don't need.
 Clusters are generally a good idea to make a diagram better understandable.

-Working on a diagram requires to change perspective.
+Working on a diagram requires changing perspective.
 Sometimes you need to see the whole and sometimes you need to see only a small part and focus on it.
 It can be a few nodes, it can be a predecessor Tree.
-And it is simple with Vithanco to switch perspective.
-Select the nodes that you need and click the “Focus on Selection” toolbar button.
+And it is simple with Vithanco to switch perspectives.
+Select the nodes that you need and click the "Focus on Selection" toolbar button.
 The main diagram will be replaced with the subgraph that contains only the selected nodes.
-In the top right corner will be a “return to full graph” button.
+In the top right corner will be a "return to full graph" button.
 You can manipulate the subgraph in the same way as the full graph and changes to the subgraph will be applied to the full graph too.